sobamchan/sobamchan.github.io/_wiki/2020-09-17-how-to-curse-in-japanese.md

 - many friends asked how to in ja
   - don't really think of any words correspond to fuck, shit
 - possible to somehow translate but just sounds unreal or childish
+- when japanese ppl really want to hurt others with words, they use normal words but very personalize